Chapel-en-le-Frith railway station: History

 The station is one of very few to retain its walkway to cross between platforms; most stations having had footbridges installed.
-The prime reason for this is the requirement to provide a vehicular crossing for those houses further up the hill which have no reliable alternative, as the very rough alternative is blocked for days during snow, and even when open requires a considerable extra distance to be covered to reach the town centre.
+The prime reason for this is the requirement to provide a vehicular crossing for those houses further up the hill which have no reliable alternative; it is blocked for days during snow and, even when open, requires a considerable extra distance to be covered to reach the town centre.
 A footbridge would therefore not be used.

-The former station master's house was used as a restaurant called "Brief Encounter" but has been refurbished and is being used as a band room for Chapel-en-le-Frith Town Band.
+The former stationmaster's house was used as a restaurant called Brief Encounter, but has been refurbished and is being used as a band room for Chapel-en-le-Frith Town Band.